exikoz/SchoolSystem/SchoolSystem/README.md

 ## SchoolSystem

 This is a console application built with C# and SQL Server, designed to manage school administration tasks.
-The system features a menu-driven interface allowing users to perform various CRUD operations, such as managing students, teachers, courses, and more.
+The system features a menu-driven interface allowing users to perform various CRUD operations, such as managing students, teachers, courses, and more...

 ---